 Anderson remains the franchise leader in passing yards with 32,838.
 His 197 touchdown passes also ranks first for the Bengals.

-Named 1981 NFL MVP, he led the Bengals to the first Super Bowl appearance in team history.
+He was named 1981 NFL MVP and led the Bengals to the first Super Bowl appearance in team history.

 Munoz started 183 of 185 games for Cincinnati between 1980 and 1992.
 His 185 games played ranks him fifth in Bengal’s history.
 He anchored an offensive line that made it to the Super Bowl in 1981 and 1988 and performed well enough to make 11 consecutive Pro Bowls from 1981-91.